TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

 Kickstart a TYPO3 Extension with "Make"
 =======================================

-"Make" is a TYPO3 extension provided by B13.
+"`Make <https://github.com/b13/make>`__" is a TYPO3 extension provided by b13.
 It features a quick way to create a basic extension scaffold on the console.

 1. Install "Make"
 =================

-In composer-based TYPO3 installations of v10.4 and above you can install the extension via composer, you should install it as :bash:`dev` dependency as it should not be used on production systems:
+In composer-based TYPO3 installations of v10.4 and above you can install the extension via Composer, you should install it as :bash:`dev` dependency as it should not be used on production systems:

 ..  tabs::